-CARVING A PATH THROUGH EXTREME CONDITIONS: AN INTEGRATED GROUND INVESTIGATION SYSTEM OPTIMIZED FOR TURKEY'S DIFFICULT GEOLOGY

-Lok Home1

-1The Robbins Company, Solon, Ohio, USA.
-Email: homel@robbinstbm.com

-ABSTRACT: Turkey's geologic framework, seated on an active tectonic belt, is made up of older rocks mixed with younger igneous rock.
-More than 80% of the country's surface is rough and mountainous, and the ground conditions can be highly variable and unpredictable.
-Today's adaptable TBMs are capable of tackling these tough conditions using cutting-edge technology coupled with modern ground investigation methods.

-This presentation will explore several recent and ongoing projects in the tunneling industry that highlight the latest in TBM technology for difficult ground excavation.
+Difficult Ground Solutions (DGS): New TBM Solutions carve a Path to Success D. Harding The Robbins Company, Solon, Ohio, USA ABSTRACT: In many TBM-driven tunnels, the occurrence of squeezing ground, high inrushes of water, blocky rock, and other challenges is a real possibility.
+Difficult Ground Solutions (DGS) reduces risk to contractors and owners in these conditions while providing accurate ground investigation.
+The story of how these methods came into practice involves hardship that tested the mettle of a shielded hard rock TBM on a recent project.
+What came out of those challenges is a new way to deal with both predicted and unforeseen ground conditions in rock and mixed ground.
+DGS features such as dual-range cutterhead drives, high pressure grout injection systems for face stabilization, and water inrush control are customizable and should be considered to be built into shielded TBMs.
+This paper will cover solutions informed by field experiences, the tools it takes to be successful in difficult ground, and how they are applied.
+1 INTRODUCTION TBM technology is rapidly evolving for difficult ground excavation.
 Whether smart features include a Measurement While Drilling (MWD) system, cutterhead inspection cameras, or sensors to monitor converging ground, today's TBMs equip contractors with knowledge.
-Specialized sealing systems can arm contractors with methods to successfully and safely treat water head pressure up to 30 bar.
+Specialized sealing systems can arm contractors with methods to successfully and safely treat high-pressure water inflows up to 30 bar.
 The projects to be discussed, including Turkey's Kargi and Gerede Water Tunnels, as well as New York City's Rondout Bypass, exhibit the capabilities of TBM technology to guide contractors through a gauntlet of conditions.
-Even under demanding circumstances today's TBMs, paired with cutting-edge ground investigation and treatment, can forge a path in the most difficult rock.

-KEYWORDS: Difficult ground, hard rock, water inflows, tunnel boring, Kargi, Gerede, Rondout, Turkey

-1. INTRODUCTION

-In many rock projects in high cover, mountainous regions, the occurrence of squeezing ground, high inrushes of water, blocky rock, and other challenges is a real possibility.
-Today's highly adaptable TBMs are capable of tackling these tough conditions using cutting-edge technology coupled with modern ground investigation and treatment methods.
-The story of how these methods concentrated our viewpoint and came into practice involves hardship and difficult ground conditions that tested the mettle of a shielded hard rock TBM on a recent project.
-What came out of those challenges is a new way to deal with both predicted and unforeseen ground conditions in rock and mixed ground tunnels.

-1.1 Solutions Informed by Field Experiences

-The project in question began its underground excavation in 2012 near Ankara, Turkey using a 10 m diameter Double Shield TBM (see Figure 1).
-Known as the Kargi Hydroelectric Project, the initial 11.8 km long tunnel was expected to be bored in softer yet self-supporting geology for the first 2.5 km, giving way to competent rock that would not require a fully segmented tunnel lining for the rest of the drive (see TBM DiGs 2015 proceedings).
-However crews immediately ran into much more difficult ground than they had anticipated-everything from running ground with sand and clay to blocky rock and water bearing zones.

-After boring just 80 meters the TBM became stuck in a section of collapsed ground that extended more than 10 m above the crown, loaded onto and around the cutterhead.
+Even under demanding circumstances today's TBMs, paired with cutting-edge ground investigation technology, can forge a path in the most difficult rock.
+1.1 Solutions informed by field experience The project in question began its underground excavation in 2012 near Ankara, Turkey using a 10 m diameter Double Shield TBM (see Figure 1).
+Known as the Kargi Hydroelectric Project, the initial 11.8 km long tunnel was expected to be bored in softer yet self-supporting geology for the first 2.5 km, giving way to competent rock that would not require a tunnel lining for the rest of the drive (see Clark, WTC 2015).
+However crews immediately ran into much more difficult ground than thev had anticipated-everything from running ground with sand and clay to blocky rock and water bearing zones.
+After boring just 80 meters the TBM became stuck in a section of collapsed ground that extended more than 10 m above the crown, loaded onto and around the cutterhead (see Figure 1).